Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 The possible actions that a contract can produce are:

 - **Accept** is a primitive action that always succeeds.
-- **Simple transfer** of GTU from the instance to the specified account.
+- **Simple transfer** of CCD from the instance to the specified account.
-- **Send**: invoke receive function of the specified smart contract instance, and optionally transfer some GTU from the sending instance to the receiving instance.
+- **Send**: invoke receive function of the specified smart contract instance, and optionally transfer some CCD from the sending instance to the receiving instance.

 If an action fails to execute, the receive function is reverted, leaving